Public library: Funding

 Public funding has always been an important part of the definition of a public library.
 However, with local governments facing financial pressures due to the Great Recession, some libraries have explored ways to supplement public funding.
 Cafes, bakeries, bookstores, gift shops and similar commercial endeavors are common features of new and urban libraries.
 The Boston Public Library has two restaurants and an online store which features reproductions of photographs and artwork.
 Pressure on funding has also led to closer partnerships between libraries, and between libraries and for-profit ventures, in order to sustain the library as a public space while providing business opportunities to the community.
 While still fairly uncommon, public-private partnerships and "mixed-use" or "dual-use" libraries, which provide services to the public and one or more student populations, are occasionally explored as alternatives.
 Jackson County, Oregon (US), closed its entire 15-branch public library system for six months in 2007, reopening with under a public-private partnership and a reduced schedule.
 Small fees, such as library fines or printing fees, may also offset the cost of providing library services, though fines and fees do not usually have a significant role in library funding.
 The decline of support from local governments has left libraries compensating at the expense of their patrons.
-In the article ‘Waking Up to Advocacy in a New Political Reality for Libraries,” as early as the 1980s, libraries began charging fees and accruing fines for services rendered.
+In the article "Waking Up to Advocacy in a New Political Reality for Libraries", as early as the 1980s, libraries began charging fees and accruing fines for services rendered.
 These services included "printing, notarizing, scanning, photocopying, photo services, library cards for those who live outside of the service area, meeting room usage, document searches, inter-library loan, and e-book checkouts, and among many others".

 Data shows disparities in private and public libraries, exemplifying that libraries in rural areas possess weaker technological infrastructures and fewer full-time employees holding the title of Librarian.
 Data shows that funding and service levels differ across and within states.
 Rural libraries tend to have smaller collections, lower bandwidth rates, less staff and fewer hours of operations.
 Access to high quality internet may be limited for lower-income individuals, ethnic minorities and rural residents.
-Due to underused libraries in less-advantaged communities, local governments have permanently closed libraries effecting individuals that are less educated.
+Due to underused libraries in less-advantaged communities, local governments have permanently closed libraries, affecting individuals that are less educated.